 Skip to main content

-Release: 24.03 (current)
+Release: CX-Jupiter (current)

-CX-0084 Federated Queries in Data Spaces v1.1.0
+CX-0084 Federated Queries in Data Spaces v1.2.0

 ABSTRACT

-This document provides a standard for a semantically-driven and state-of-the-art compute-to-data architecture for Catena-X, the so called Knowledge Agents (KA) approach.
+This document provides a standard for a semantically-driven and state-of-the-art compute-to-data architecture for Catena-X, the so-called Knowledge Agents (KA) approach.
 It builds on well-established W3C-standards of the semantic web, such as OWL, SPARQL, SHACL, RDF etc. and makes these protocols usable to formulate powerful queries to the data space.
 Those queries can be used to answer business questions directly (comparable to a search engine) or they can be embedded in apps to include query results into workflows with more advanced visualization etc. The document addresses all stakeholders in Catena-X context that want to exchange data via the knowledge agents approach (data providers and consumers as well as app- and enablement service providers).

-FOR WHOM IS THE STANDARD DESIGNE
+FOR WHOM IS THE STANDARD DESIGNED

 COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD